Your work experience section is an overview of your previous job’s responsibilities and achievements that shows you’re qualified for your target job.

 The problem with language like this is that it’s passive and doesn’t describe what you actually achieved at work.

-Instead, you should begin your bullet points with descriptive resume action verbs that clearly show hiring managers what you got done in your previous roles.
+Instead, you should begin your bullet points with descriptive action verbs that clearly show hiring managers what you accomplished in previous roles.

 Here are some examples of action verbs being used to effectively describe a job seeker’s work experience: